BAaboe/inf1100-exam/README.md

   number `-3` indicates that the program should jump three words back.
 If the program for instance is `...
 5 6 .* 1 -3 .cjump` we will jump back to the word `.*`.
+* `.cgoto` works like `.cjump` but instead of counting how many words/tokens to go back you can just specify a label.
+E.g. `loop .cgoto` will go to the label `loop`

 ### I/O operations
 * `.print` pop a word from the stack and print it to terminal